gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD - build scan task output grouping

+### Default JaCoCo version upgraded to 0.8.1

+[The JaCoCo plugin](userguide/jacoco_plugin.html) has been upgraded to use [JaCoCo version 0.8.1](http://www.jacoco.org/jacoco/trunk/doc/changes.html) by default.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.